AlexiaChen/awesome-stars/README.md

 - [weaveworks/weave-gitops](https://github.com/weaveworks/weave-gitops) – Weave GitOps provides insights into your application deployments, and makes continuous delivery with GitOps easier to adopt and scale across your teams.
 - [phuocng/csslayout](https://github.com/phuocng/csslayout) – A collection of popular layouts and patterns made with CSS.
 Now it has 100+ patterns and continues growing!
 - [wix/react-native-navigation](https://github.com/wix/react-native-navigation) – A complete native navigation solution for React Native
-- [yewstack/yew](https://github.com/yewstack/yew) – Rust / Wasm framework for building client web apps
+- [yewstack/yew](https://github.com/yewstack/yew) – Rust / Wasm framework for creating reliable and efficient web applications

 <div id="move"></div>